Sathpriyane123/Sathpriyane123/README.md

-- 🔭 I’m currently working on Frontend and backend developer
+- 🔭 I’m currently working on Industrial Automation

-- 🌱 I’m currently learning AI ,reactjs , AWS
+- 🌱 I’m currently learning  Industrial Automation & Instrumentations

-- ❓ Ask me about anything related to PYTHON  and related technologies
+- ❓ Ask me about anything related to PYTHON, PLC, SCADA, HMI, VFD, MCC and related technologies

  - 🤖 Fun fact: I talk to my code like it can hear me!